 - Current license first issued date

-MVR reports are typically available within 24 hours; most complete within a few minutes.
+MVR reports usually complete within 24 hours.
+Most MVR reports complete within a few minutes.

 United States and US territories